UPS11407/GDW-Hoarde/README.md

 Character Outlines: Outlines with a main texture image were added as a replacement for the standard shader.
 The amount of extrusion for the outline is larger due to the models.\
 Particles: The default Unity particle system was used in conjunction with the rim lighting learned in class.
 The particles would trigger from a separate C# script upon enemy death.\
 Shadows: The shadows were made through a shader that was placed onto certain objects.
 To brighten the objects, the objects colour value was multiplied by 5.

+Outside References:
+Blood decal 2D texture: https://opengameart.org/content/filth-texture-set-trakrustdecal1tga.
+Used this as a placeholder texture for the decal for when the enemy is damaged, since I'm horrible at drawing.
+It will be replaced once our 2D artist makes a blood splatter texture.